florishermsen/L-GCN/README.md

 # L-GCN
-End-to-end learning on complex multi-edge graphs with latent-graph convolutional networks.
+End-to-end learning from complex multigraphs with latent-graph convolutional networks.

 ### Dependencies
 See `requirements.txt`.